corda/corda-docs-portal/content/en/tools/archiving-service/archiving-apis.md

     private val batchSize: Int = 1_000,
     private val skipSafetyIntervalCheck: Boolean = false ) : FlowLogic<Unit>()

 /**
+ * Re-applies the archivableContractClassStatePrefixes filter to transactions that an earlier
+ * walkback already stopped because of it.
+ *
+ * The filter is evaluated when a transaction is walked back.
+A transaction that fails it is left
+ * with its counters at zero but neither pending walkback nor pending delete, and nothing
+ * re-triggers its walkback later, so a filter widened in the configuration only takes effect on
+ * transactions not yet walked back.
+This flow re-arms those stranded transactions, so the next
+ * collect pass - run by ProcessAllPendingFlow - evaluates the current filter on them and archives
+ * the ones it now admits.
+Transactions the filter still rejects are simply stopped again by that
+ * pass, so running this flow is always safe and idempotent in effect.
+ *
+ * Only re-arming is done here; nothing is marked, exported or deleted.
+As with any Archive Service
+ * configuration change, the node must have been restarted with the new filter before this flow is
+ * run, otherwise the collect pass still applies the old one.
+The flow cannot run while the
+ * iterative archive service is processing transactions or another exclusive operation (import,
+ * restore, mark, snapshot, delete) is in progress.
+ */
+@InitiatingFlow
+@StartableByRPC
+class RecalculateFilteringFlow : FlowLogic<RecalculateFilteringResults>()

+/**
+ * Result data of the recalculate filtering operation.
+ */
+@CordaSerializable
+data class RecalculateFilteringResults(
+    /** Number of transactions re-armed for walkback */ val rearmedTransactionCount: Long,

+    /** Human-readable description of the contract class state prefix filter in effect */ val filterDescription: String
+)

+/**
  * Flow to get statistics about the iterative archiving process.